12 Great Ways to Keep Your Kids Moving

 Walk 15 Family Mile with Nick Walk a 15-minute mile as a family in your home.

 Indoor Games: Below are games you can play indoors along with some examples of the physical and mental benefits they provide your children.
-Integrating these games throughout the day will be fun, get your kids moving, help develop their gross motor skills, and can provide a mental break from school work.
+These games are fun, get your kids moving, and help develop their gross motor skills.
 Most of these games can be enjoyed by children of all ages and can be adapted to fit various physical intensity levels.

 Hide and Seek This game works on physical health (running and hiding), gross motor skills (climbing, reaching, crouching, jumping), working memory and organization (remembering where they have searched and where to look next) and teaching children the social skill of playing by the rules- no peeking!